-The Little Class, for 3 year-olds, is held on Tuesdays and Thursdays from 9:00 AM to 12:00 PM.
-It is a small, intimate group of 10 to 11 students and 2 teachers.
+The Little Class, for 3 year-olds, is a small, intimate group of 10 to 11 students and 2 teachers.
 For most of these students, this is their first experience in a school setting.
 We get their learning started gently with extended play sessions and short lesson times.
 We help them learn how to be away from their parents, play with their peers and get comfortable with a classroom schedule.
 Discipline is primarily redirection of behavior to more appropriate activities.
 Very occasionally a short time out is used as a way to think about better choices.

 Your child is eligible for enrollment if they have turned 3 by September 1 of the school year in which they will attend.
 They must be potty-trained and at least somewhat independent in the bathroom.
 We provide step-stools by the toilets and offer help with buttons and snaps.
 Students visit the bathroom twice each session and are encouraged to try each time.
 All students are required to wash their hands before returning to the classroom.
 We have extra clothes at preschool in the event of an occasional accident.
 Frequent accidents would mean that a child is not quite ready to be in preschool.